rburch/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 **Page template:** Here you can select the page template.

-**Compress markup:** Here you can determine whether the HTML markup should be compressed before sending it to the browser.
+**Minify the markup:** Here you can determine whether the HTML markup should be compressed before sending it to the browser.

 **Viewport tag:** Here you can set an individual viewport tag.